Code-Institute-Submissions/EiriniChalatsiadou-project2/README.md

     - From the source section drop-down menu, select the Master Branch
     - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
-    - The link can be found:
+    - The link can be found [here](https://eirinichalatsiadou.github.io/Project2/)

 - ## Credits
  - ### Content